SkyBus (airport bus): Avalon City Express

 The Avalon City Express service operates between Avalon Airport and Southern Cross railway station via the Princes Freeway and West Gate Freeway, making a stop in Werribee.
 The service operates to a timetable that is adjusted monthly, with one service connecting to every flight departing and arriving at Avalon Airport.

 Hobart Airport

 Hobart Express

 In July 2018, SkyBus commenced services between the Hobart central business district and Hobart Airport.

-Sydney Airport

-In September 2025, SkyBus commenced services between the Sydney central business district and Sydney Airport.